rajat-tech-002/starter-academic/content/authors/admin/_index.md

 ---

-I have accumulated around 3+ years of professional experience across various R&D teams.
-Currently, I am part of Philips Innovation Planning Office where I am creating value and impact by delivering meaningful insights, Prescriptive Analytics, and transfers to the business that contribute to Philips growth.
-- Apply and drive operational excellence in execution, working on continuous improvement and focusing on quality
-- Build new predictions and prescriptions based on data that gives significant value to the business
-- Represent Philips (Research) internally and externally on one or more competency domains
-- Perform Market research and analysis to build Industry and Market threshold and benchmarks.
+With over 4+ years of experience in Research and Development, 250+ google scholar citations, and a master’s degree in Machine Intelligence, I currently serve as a data scientist at Philips Innovation Strategy, where my work is driven by a commitment to enhancing patient outcomes.
+Collaborating closely with clinical scientists and data architects, I analyze complex numerical, textual, and image datasets to de- velop machine learning models that prioritize patient impact.
+Previously, I worked as a researcher at TCS Innovation Lab, focusing on developing NLP-based models for intent detection and discovery using large language models (LLMs).
+Additionally, I gained hands-on experience during my internship at IIT
+Gandhinagar, where I worked on the development of energy disaggregation algorithms, specifically utilizing the Non-Intrusive Load Monitoring Toolkit (NILMTK) for smart buildings.

 ---
-I have experience in developing AI algorithms for healthcare applications using AWS.
-Previously, I worked as a Researcher at TCS Innovation Labs, where I published and patented my work on the Intent Detection and Discovery Problem.
-I also have experience as a Summer Research Intern at IIT Gandhinagar, where I worked on the open-source toolkit NILMTK.

----

 * My Research interests include:
+  * Image processing ∩ MRI
   * Deep learning ∩ Natural Language processing
   * Application of Unsupervised and Semi-Supervised methods on real world problems
   * Business Analytics ∩ Machine Learning